genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 }
 ```

-Modify or add the TRADE_MODIFY event handler to use the state machine.
+Modify or add the TRADE_MODIFY Event Handler to use the state machine.

 ```kotlin {4}
 eventHandler<Trade>(name = "TRADE_MODIFY", transactional = true) {